These represent Pontiac's entrance into the muscle car market!

 Big power out of a small chassis with sporty styling was proven over and over again to be a winning combination throughout the era.
 The creation of the pony car class further proved this, and the 1967 Firebird entered Pontiac as a heavy weight among the contenders.
 Building on the F-body platform of the Camaro, the Firebird announced a styling trend that was not only new for Pontiac but for the entire industry.
 Its integrated front bumper design and curvy body was like nothing seen up to this point, and the very first Firebirds built were well optioned and used to introduce the car to the waiting market.

-Offering collectors and enthusiasts the opportunity to own these integral parts of Pontiac automotive history, Restore A Muscle Car currently has both of these cars in professionally fully restored condition listed for sale as a pair.
+Offering collectors and enthusiasts the opportunity to own these integral parts of Pontiac automotive history, these will cross the block at Mecum Kissimmee in mid-January, 2021.